dannihil/Wilderness-event-tracker/README.md

 ## How to Use

-- When you open the app, the **Home Screen** shows the next event with a countdown.
+- Open the app to view the **Home Screen** showing the next event with countdown.
-- Use the toggle to filter between **All Events** or **Only Special Events**.
+- Use the toggle to switch between all events or only special ones.
-- Scroll through upcoming events in the list below.
+- Scroll down to see upcoming events.
-- Head to the **Notifications Screen** to customize notification timing and preferences.
+- Go to the **Notifications Screen** to set when and what notifications you want.
-- Tap the **Disclaimer** button to read the app’s disclaimer.
+- Tap the **Disclaimer** button anytime to read the app’s disclaimer.

 ---

 ## Technologies

 - React Native
-- AsyncStorage for local storage
+- AsyncStorage for local data persistence
-- Push notifications tailored to user preferences
+- Push notifications tailored to your preferences
-- Custom utilities for event scheduling and filtering
+- Custom utilities for scheduling and filtering events

 ---

 ## Contact

 Questions or feedback?
-Open an issue or contact me at [runenodeapps@gmail.com](mailto:runenodeapps@gmail.com).
+Open an issue or email me at **runenodeapps@gmail.com**.